DaryaGitone/basic_excel_pivot_table_and_vlook_up/README.md

 **🛠 Technical Implementation:**

-To ensure professional-grade reporting, I utilized several advanced Excel features:FeatureApplication in ProjectData ValidationImplemented on the Item Sheet via drop-down lists to ensure 100% data integrity and prevent typos.VLOOKUPUsed to link disparate datasets, creating a unified master table for analysis.Pivot TablesMulti-dimensional aggregation of thousands of rows of customer data.
+To ensure professional-grade reporting, I utilized several advanced Excel features:FeatureApplication in ProjectData ValidationImplemented on the Item Sheet via drop-down lists to ensure 100% data integrity and prevent typos.VLOOKUPUsed to link disparate datasets, creating a unified master table for analysis.
+Pivot Tables Multi-dimensional aggregation of thousands of rows of customer data.

 **💡 Business Impact**